admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * AssetInformation: UML and table with different ordering of attributes
 * AssetInformation.assetType .. what is it?
 * Entity.GlobalAssetId is Reference (aas core) or Identifier (spec)?

+* Key.type does not exist anymore.
+So all business cases, where a RelationShip links against an Asset instead of a (installation-specific) AAS are not possible anymore.
+  THIS IS VERY DISAPPOINTING!!!
+  => Remedy: Do an asset-id-match with every GlobalReference ..
+We're doing modeling and
+     DO NOT CARE ABOUT OUTSIDE WORLD!!

 ## Feature Requests to AAS core